ITRS-Group/cordial/tools/geneos/internal/component/san/san.md

 * `gateways` (Default: Empty)

   The list of Gateway instances that this SAN will attempt to connect to.
 When setting these values the format is `HOSTNAME:PORT`.
-If the SAN is configured to support TLS then the connection to the Gateway(s) will be set to use secure mode *except* in the case when the Gateway port is `7039` which is the default insecure port.
+If the SAN is configured to support TLS then the connection to the Gateway(s) will be set to use if any of the following are true:

+  * A `tls::secure` parameter is set to `true`.
+  * A `tls::ca-bundle` is specified.
+  * A `tls::verify` parameter is set to `true`.
+  * A `certchain` is specified.

 * `attributes` (Default: Empty)

   Attributes are set using `--attribute`/`-a` with a value in the form `NAME=VALUE`.
 Note that the `NAME` is case-sensitive, unlike basic parameters.
 To remove an attribute use `geneos unset -a NAME`.